qiyangqd/STAT545-participation/README.md

 ## What is this?
 * Hi!
 My name is **Qi Yang**, a first-year PhD student in Oceanography at University of British Columbia (UBC).
 I focus on **marine viruses** and their ecological roles in the oceans.
 I have just started learning **R** and will use this tool in my study.

 * This is my participation repository for the course **STAT 545A** at UBC.
 It is used to store the files I worked on during class meetings.
 We had 14 class meetings, and files for each class are put in corresponding folders.
 For instance, files made in **Class Meeting 01** are put in **CM01**.
-The content can be found below.

 ## Content
 Below are the quick links to the **.html** or **.R script** output of each class meeting mainly.
 If you want to know more about my participation, please open the folder you are interested in to find some other files like **.rmd** or **.pdf**.